 The term liquidity refers to the ability of the firm to meet its obligations as and when due.
 The current liability of the company meets the realising amount from current assets.

 The current assets may be in the form of liquid or near-to-liquid.
 The sufficient or insufficient current assets should be assessed by comparing the current assets with short liabilities.

 Suppose the current assets of the company are more than the current liability.
 In that case, it will show that the liquidity position is satisfactory.
 On the other hand, if the company’s current assets are less than the current liability, that means the company’s liquidity position is not satisfactory.

 Current Assets Ratio

-The current ratio defined the relation between current assets or current liability.
+The current ratio defines the relation between current assets and current liability.
 Companies most widely use the current assets ratio to assess the concern’s liquidity position or short-term financial position.
 This ratio is also known as the working capital ratio.

 The current ratio can be calculated with the help of the formula: